 Border crossings are only daylight hours open, except for Sadao and Pedang Besar.
 Boat crossing is usual between Thailand and Malaysia, the most popular crossing border are Kuala Perlis, Pedang Besar, Sadao and Sungai Kolok.

 Thailand / Myanmar borders

-Bangkok has a huge number of taxis for reasonable prices since they are equiped with meters.
-However, outside of the capital it is rarest to find taxis with meters.
-In this case, ask for the price and negociate before entering into the taxi.
+Bangkok has a huge number of taxis for reasonable prices since they are equipped with meters.
+However, outside of the capital it is rare to find taxis with meters.
+In this case, ask for the price and negotiate before entering into the taxi.